QSG-Group/WISH/README.md

 The range of desired values is individual depending on the properties of each dataset.

 # Contact
-Victor A. O Carmelo, vaocar@bioinformatics.dtu.dk Quantitative Systems Genetics Group
+Haja Kadarmideen, hajak@dtu.dk
-Department of Bio and Health Informatics
+Victor A. O Carmelo, vaocar@dtu.dk
-Technical University of Denmark
+Quantitative genomics, bioinformatics and computational biology group Department of Applied Mathematics and Computer Science Technical University of Denmark

 # References